phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 ### Reading a buffer from a device via the cache

-In order to read up to count bytes from a source memory address, a valid buffer has to be supplied.
+To read up to count bytes from a source memory address, a valid buffer has to be supplied.
 Set index, tag and offset of the first byte to be read from a cache line marked by the tag are computed from the requested memory address.

 The user might want to read just a few bytes starting from the offset.
 However, when count goes beyond the